springload/awesome-wagtail/docs/archive.md

 # Awesome Wagtail Archive

-> Projects from the main README that are no longer actively maintained — archived here for reference.
+> Projects and resources from the main README that are no longer maintained or updated.
+Archived here for reference.

-## General resources

 ## Apps

 ### Blogging/news

+- [wagtail_blog](https://gitlab.com/thelabnyc/wagtail_blog) - A WordPress-like blog app implemented in Wagtail.
 - [wagtailnews](https://github.com/neon-jungle/wagtailnews) - A plugin for Wagtail that provides news / blogging functionality.
 - [wagtail-blog-app](https://github.com/Tivix/wagtail-blog-app) - A blog application for the Wagtail Django CMS.
 - [Django Wagtail Feeds](https://github.com/chrisdev/django-wagtail-feeds) - Add support for RSS Feeds, Facebook Instant Articles and Apple News Publisher to your Wagtail CMS Projects.